Digi92/dw_content_elements/README.md

 - `pluginCategory`: The plugins category (optgroup)
 - `controllerActions`: The controller actions
 - `namespace`: The plugins namespace, vendor and plugin namespace separated by dots
+- `addElementsToWizard`: If true, add a tab with the elements of this provider into the new elements wizard
+- `elementWizardTabTitle`: The label of the new elements wizard tab

 It is recommended that you set you own `elementWizardTabTitle` for better overview.